Skip to main content

 If you’re happy with the inside of the cottage, turn your eyes to the outside!

 Is the garden secure?
-This is important if the cottage leads onto a road or is surrounded by a field full of gently grazing sheep and other livestock.
+An escape-proof garden is essential, especially if the cottage leads onto a road or is surrounded by a field of quietly grazing sheep and other livestock.
 Are there any ponds or lakes to fall in?
 Cliffs to fall off?
 Sheds to get stuck under?
 Fences to leap?
-But most importantly, is your fluffy friend going to have fun while you are indoors?
+But most importantly, is your fluffy friend going to have safe and secure fun while you are indoors?

 Walkies!

-Dog-friendly cottage owners will recognise the need for a variety of walks: short ones from the doorstep for early morning or late evening walks; longer day-time walks that don't require pets to be loaded into the car boot.
-Ideally, there should be suggestions for all types of walks along with a list of pet-friendly places to visit where including beaches, parks and pubs.
-You don't want to book a summer holiday by the sea only to find that dogs are only permitted on the beach between October and March.
-At the same time, a perfectly located cottage, from a canine perspective, will have a choice of walks from the front door.
+Dog-friendly cottage owners will recognise the need for a choice of local walks: short ones from the doorstep for early morning or late evening walks; and longer day-time walks, ones that don’t require pets to be loaded into the car boot.
+Ideally, there should be suggestions for all types of walks along with a list of pet-friendly places to visit, including beaches, parks and pubs.
+You don’t want to book a summer holiday by the sea only to find that dogs are only permitted on the beach between October and March.
+At the same time, from a canine perspective, an ideally located cottage will have a choice of walks from the front door.
 No need to jump in the car for those early morning or evening walks.

 Muddy Paws